jesskturner/beluga/README.md

 ## Architecture

-### Back end
+### Backend

 The entry point of the Sanic application is in _application.py_.
-There, the Sanic instance is initiated and configured to serve routes and static assets.
+The Sanic instance is initiated there and configured to serve routes and static assets.

 Routes are defined using a Sanic blueprint in _beluga/routes.py_.
 The index route (`/`) is configured to return a simple HTML file that renders a React app.

-### Front end
+### Frontend

 The front end is served via Sanic's support for static directories.
-A bundle of assets prepared by webpack are stored in the `dist/` directory and exposed by the Sanic application.
+A bundle of assets prepared by [webpack](https://webpack.js.org/) are stored in the `dist/` directory and exposed by the Sanic application.

 The React application defined in _App.jsx_ is compiled by webpack into a _bundle.js_ script which attaches children to the `root` element in _index.html_.
 When a user visits the `/` route, they will see the React application rendered within the `root` element of the _index_ page.